vijinho/f3-cms/docs/API.md

 Authentication using `email:password` if:

 - you have registered on the website (like any other user)
-- your have had API access approved (users table entry has 'api' in groups column)
+- your have had API access approved (users table entry has 'api' in scopes column)

 ##### Request